WebAhead/master-reference/coursebook/week-6/project.md

 - [ ] A page showing all the data
 - [ ] A Postgres database hosted on Heroku
 - [ ] A schema describing your database in your README
-- [ ] Tests for server routes and database access
 - [ ] Not process user input as SQL commands
 - [ ] Hidden environment variables (i.e. not on GitHub)